bekhruza2004/sep10-freedom-project/prep/plan.md

 * 4/28 - Add Navbar
 * 4/29 - Add Content and Images
 * 4/30 - Add rest of the necessary components
+* 5/1 - Add font and colors

 #### Beyond MVP